mattdesl/shader-reload/README.md

 During production or when publishing the source to a non-development environment (i.e. without WebSockets), simply omit the `shader-reload` transform.
 Shaders will not change after construction.

-If you are using `glsl-server` and looking for a final JavaScript file for your static site, you can use browserify:
+If you are using `shader-reload-cli` and looking for a final JavaScript file for your static site, you can use browserify:

 ```sh
 # install browserify